 , LAG, 2012, page 90).

-Initial figures for July released by the MoJ show an upturn in demand for both civil and criminal legal aid (Legal aid statistics quarterly, England and Wales April to June 2020
+Initial figures released by the MoJ for July show an upturn in demand for both civil and criminal legal aid (Legal aid statistics quarterly,

 5) will need extra legal aid, among other expenditure, to clear.
 There is also the justified continuing pressure from criminal practitioners for a pay increase (something civil practitioners need as well!), which could well come to a head over the course of the next year.